wakeuplabs-io/superchain-accounts/packages/docs/research.md

 4. Pays Ethereum gas fees, then gets reimbursed through the operations' built-in fee mechanism
 5. Sends the bundled transaction to the EntryPoint smart contract for processing

-##### Implementation
+**Implementation**

 For the bundler component of our implementation, we have chosen [Pimlico's Alto bundler](https://docs.pimlico.io/infra/bundler), an open-source and highly performant implementation of the ERC-4337 standard.
 Alto is a TypeScript-based, type-safe bundler designed for reliability and efficiency in production environments.

-Alto stands out as a proven solution, being listed in the [ERC-4337 Bundlers Directory](https://www.erc4337.io/bundlers) and successfully passing the comprehensive [ETH-Infinitism Bundler Test Suite](https://github.com/eth-infinitism/bundler-spec-tests).
+Alto stands out as a proven solution, being listed in the [ERC-4337 Bundlers Directory](https://www.erc4337.io/bundlers) and satisfies [ETH-Infinitism Bundler Test Suite](https://github.com/eth-infinitism/bundler-spec-tests).
 This endorsement confirms its robustness, security, and readiness for production use.

 Our decision to adopt Alto is driven by several key factors: